 United’s current Business First product is most commonly arranged in a squashed eight-across seating arrangement – with the exception of newer aircraft, such as the B787 Dreamliners, which feature a more comfortable 2-2-2 configuration.
-The new Polaris pod seat will match similar products on offer from US rivals, including the Delta Air Lines new Business Class suite and the high-quality business class seating launching from American Airlines with similar configurations.
+The new Polaris pod seat matches similar products on offer from US rivals, including the Delta Air Lines new Business Class suite and the high-quality business class seating launching from American Airlines with similar configurations.

 Along with the new seat, United Polaris customers can expect a pre-departure beverage and gourmet chocolate.
 Meal services have been developed in partnership with The Trotter Project and its chefs, including Bill Kim from the acclaimed Chicago restaurants Urbanbelly, bellyQ, and Belly Shack.
-Made-to-order ice cream sundaes, as well as a fully stocked dessert cart, will be available throughout the flight.
-Long-haul flights will also provide mid-flight snacks such as lobster macaroni and cheese.
+Made-to-order ice cream sundaes, as well as a fully stocked dessert cart, are available throughout the flight.
+Long-haul flights also provide mid-flight snacks such as lobster macaroni and cheese.

 United has also introduced a new United Polaris lounge concept in a new facility at Chicago O’Hare International Airport.
 The lounge offers custom-designed chairs, private daybeds, shower facilities, and chef-inspired hot meals.
 The United Polaris lounges are also available in Los Angeles, San Francisco, Houston, New York/Newark, Washington Dulles, Tokyo Narita, Hong Kong, and London Heathrow.